Is the iPad Mini 4 a worthy upgrade to the Mini 1, 2 or 3?

 The front-facing FaceTime HD camera is also pretty cool.

-The video quality using the built in app on the iPad Mini 4 is ok for general use but in all honesty, you are better off using your Smartphone if you haven’t got a decent video camera with you.
+The video quality using the built in app on the iPad Mini 4 is ok for general use.
+In all honesty, you are better off using your Smartphone if you haven't got a decent video camera with you.
 Using the built in camera app, you have no control over any video settings whatsoever other than changing the resolution to 720p from 1080p.

 Not great really.

 However, I have installed the superb and award-winning Filmic Pro app to the iPad Mini 4 and it makes a huge difference.
 My iPad has now become a fully-fledged video camera and I can change just about any setting I want.
 I can even film in 3k!!!

 The video below (straight out of camera) was shot quickly at 3k (although downsized for Vimeo to 1080p).
 It was using a higher bit rate of 50Mbps giving much clearer footage.